Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/23 - Command Line (Unix)/README.md

 **Skill Description**
 ----------
-The fellow can create their own commands / basic scripts for frequently used combinations to increase their productivity.
+The Fellow can create their own commands / basic scripts for frequently used combinations to increase their productivity.

 **Output**
 ----------